 - Make sure burner ports are free of rust and dirt.

 - Ensure that the burner orifice is clear of dust and cobwebs.

 - Check that the hose is in good condition.
 A damaged or cracked hose can send out a jet of propane which could result in a flame several feet high if ignited.

-- Place your barbecue away from combustible roof overhang and low trees.
-Operate a barbecue within ten feet of a combustible wall or a window of a building.
+- Do not operate a barbecue within ten feet of a combustible wall or window of a building.